UCLALibrary/pt-tools/README.md

     go build -o pt-tools main.go

+or to build and run tests and checkstyles use the command

+    make

 ## ptls

 Ptls is a ls-like tool that can display the contents of the Pairtree object.
 The basic command is `ptls [ID]` (when an ENV PAIRTREE_ROOT is set) or `ptls [PT_ROOT] [ID]` with the output listing the contents of the Pairtree object directory.
 This pattern holds with all options of `ptls` except `ptls -h`.
 No flags need to be used, but all flags can be used depending on user needs.